"You won't make any money as an artist."

 As long as you make sure people know where to find your work, market all your avenues.
 Create a portfolio.
 And use all the platforms available to you.

 Graphic Designer Roberto Blake is not a Patreon artist but definitely knows the online grind.
 From his popular YouTube channel to his offline speaking engagements, he's found a way to not only build a community but one that supports his creative endeavors.
 Here's his advice:

 "A service based business is not sustainable long term.
 My variations of diversifying income (advertising/affiliate marketing/public speaking/paid writing/consulting/webinars) may not be a fit for everyone.
 However, creating a product that can generate a combination of passive and active income can make you more secure.

 Envato, for instance, is a great marketplace and I buy assets to modify to save my time pretty regularly.
 Align your passions to a purpose and the work in between is figuring out a practical application of it.
 Making your moves with intention and clarity makes all the difference in where you end up."

 Thank you to all the artists who gave their wonderful advice.
 If you want to learn more about them, feel free to follow their work on social media and support their pages below:

+Whether you make Patreon anime or abstract illustrations, there's an audience out there.
 If you point them in the right direction, your fans will support you more than you could ever imagine.
 So take a risk and put yourself out there to build an incredible community that will back your dreams.

+If you're an artist starting out online, you can find more helpful articles and social media graphics from Envato Tuts+ below.
 Have any experience with Patreon?
 Let us know how you like it in the comments below.

 Envato Tuts+ tutorials are translated into other languages by our community members—you can be involved too!Translate this post